 - Brookline Public Schools homepage has important district updates.

 - Pierce School homepage will provide you quick access to our School Calendar, Food Services, Student Activities, Transportation, Introductions to Our New School Staff, and more.

 Dressing For Cold Weather

 As a reminder, please send your child(ren) to school with appropriate extreme cold weather gear for these bitter days.
 We monitor the air temperature and wind chills closely and only go out when temperatures are safe.
 It is important that students have a warm winter coat, mittens/gloves, and hat.
 When there is snow on the ground, students need boots and snow pants to play in the snow safely.

 Please refer to the graphic below from www.weather.gov for some guidelines for how to dress for New England winters which includes dressing in layers since the outdoor and indoor temperatures vary so greatly.

 If you would like assistance purchasing gear to help keep your child(ren) safe in the extreme cold, please reach out to our guidance counselors (Tim Hintz, grades K-2; Amy Reed, grades 3-5; Kate Sullivan, grades 6-8) for assistance.

 Lost & Found

-We have collected quite a few items in our Lost & Found, which is located close to the gym.
-Please stop by the Lost & Found to claim lost items.
+We collect quite a few items in our Lost & Found, which is located close to the gym.
+Please send your children by the Lost & Found to claim lost items.
 At the end of January, unclaimed items will be donated to a local charity.